OpenMS/pyopenms-docs/docs/source/getting_started.rst

 While some mzML files already contain a pre-computed TIC, we will show you how to calculate the TIC for MS1 and MS2 spectra separately (generally only MS1 TIC is provided).

-With this information, we can write a function that calculates the total ion chromatogram (TIC) for a given ms level:
+With this information, we can write a function that calculates the TIC for a given ms level:

 .. code-block:: python